-The government is increasing the number of Saudi nationals in the private sector, including getting more women into in the workforce, through multiple reforms, initiatives and programs, such as removing the TAQAT requirement and the latest cash incentive for private sector employers who hire nationals.
+The government is increasing the number of Saudi nationals in the private sector, including getting more women into the workforce, through multiple reforms, initiatives and programs, such as removing the TAQAT requirement and the latest cash incentive for private sector employers who hire nationals.

 Recruiting for Saudization can be a challenge for many private sector companies, but with support from a local partner, companies can more easily move towards Saudization compliance.

 There are many factors that affect how companies recruit for Saudization.
-Generally, white collar industries find it easier to attract candidates than blue collar industries and this can cause challenges for those companies who need to increase their Saudization levels.
+Generally, white-collar industries find it easier to attract candidates than blue-collar industries and this can cause challenges for those companies who need to increase their Saudization levels.